sheetalsannakki084/Academic-project/README.md

 treatments that don't work well, and the difficulty of tracking how cancer changes over time.
 But ongoing research, using genetics and molecular technologies, gives us hope for better ways to diagnose and treat cancer.

+This project is developed and executed in a Jupyter Notebook using Python.